bahrain-uob/VoiceMate/README.md

 ## References

-The feature of amazon transcribing service was added using this [tutorial](https://docs.sumerian.amazonaws.com/articles/hands-free-voice-transcription/).
+The feature of Amazon Transcribing Service was added following this article on [Hands-Free Chatbot and Voice Transcription Using Amazon Sumerian](https://docs.sumerian.amazonaws.com/articles/hands-free-voice-transcription/).

 The 3D model was purchased from [here](https://www.turbosquid.com/3d-models/arab-man-rigged-max/1037750).